 - Date unknown (station established 1924).
 Active (?); focal plane 23.5 m (77 ft); two white flashes every 6 s.
 14 m (46 ft) white skeletal tower on a triangular base.
-No photo available, and the tower is not conspicuous in Bing's satellite view.
+No photo available, but Bing has a satellite view.
 The Île de al Tortue, also known by its Spanish name Tortuga, is a substantial island off the north coast of Haiti.
 It was a well-known base for pirates during the heyday of Caribbean piracy, roughly 1630-1680.
 Located at the western tip of the island.
 Accessible only by boat.
 Site status unknown, probably open.
 ARLHS HAI-005; Admiralty J5412; NGA 14234.

 - Île de la Tortue (Pointe de l'Est) (2)

 - Date unknown.
 Active (?); focal plane 23.5 m (77 ft); two white flashes every 6 s.
 14 m (46 ft) round tower painted with red and white horizontal bands.
 A 2013 photo is available, and Google has a satellite view of the station.
 NGA describes a skeletal tower on a triangular base.
 Located on the eastern tip of the Île de la Tortue.
 Accessible only by boat.
 Site status unknown, probably open.
 Admiralty J5414; NGA 14232.

 Picolet (Cap-Haïtien) (1)